jeroennoels/exact-real/README.md

   the result.
 This is motivated by separation of concerns: a transition function is independent of the data structures used to represent a stream of digits.
-The correctness of these state machines is therefore not coupled to the details of how to drive forward a computation.
+The correctness of these state machines is therefor not coupled to the details of how to drive forward a computation.

-* I believe modern power tools such as Z3 can bring new solutions to these ancient problems.
+* I believe modern [power tools](https://github.com/Z3Prover/z3) can bring new solutions to these ancient problems.

 * Efficiency is treated as a separate concern.
 State machines described at a high level of abstraction can be compiled to an adequate low-level computational substrate.

-* This is a fun project -- I am trying the Feynman method.